TommasoDeci/Fraud-detection-jKarma/README.md

-# jkarma-products-pbcd-demo
+# Fraud-detection-jKarma

-Demo project using jKarma for detecting changes on the customer purchases history.
+Demo project using jKarma for detecting fraud over user's transactions.
 The problem is solved by means of a PBCD algorithm built on top of a customized pattern mining strategy.